Asking a Multiple Part 3 of 3: Questions We Will Not Engage With

 Meet Erin, writing on "Sharing a Body I Don't Identify With"

 Hi.
 I’m Erin.
-I identify as a 17-year-old female.
+I identify as an age-sliding female ... meaning I can present internally anywhere from 17 to 27 years of age.
 That’s me in the picture with the dark hair.
 Well, it’s what I see in the mirror when I look hard enough.
 It’s how the rest of my family sees me on the inside.

 It’s not easy being in the body of a 51-year-old man.
 It’s hard to think this is my body even though I know I have just as much a right to it as the rest of us.